WLCB/archive/pages/Projects/metzerott_formatted.md

 "Gradual enfranchisement," said Mr. Clare, "and brotherly love on both sides."

 Dr. Richards shrugged his shoulders.
-"It is a question of next things," said the clergyman."Some day I will read you a little poem, if you like, about that.
+"It is a question of next things," said the clergyman.
+"Some day I will read you a little poem, if you like, about that.
 The idea

 <hr><p class="pagenum"><sup>Page 233</sup></p>